 Enrolments have been trending up since the establishment of the school; with a dip in enrolments that followed the introduction of the new SACE and the adult education provision policy in 2012.
 Since the introduction of primary programs, enrolments have been steadily increasing every year.
-There was another enrolment dip in 2022 due to Covid.
+There was another enrolment dip in 2022 due to Covid; and a further dip in 2023, which may be attributed to an overall decline in languages enrolments in mainstream secondary schools.